mmdock/tweet-sectarian-analysis/README.md

 * Online, real-time twitter analysis of sentiment with tweets related to sectarianism.
 * Version .001
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)
+* Currently, creates a twitter stream listener (from tweepy), gets the info we want, adds it to elasticsearch.
+In the future, can view data with Kibana in various ways based on the data pulled into elasticsearchDB.

 ### How do I get set up? ###
 Mac: